$125 off any CGM Plan. Use code WINTER125

 Close up of coconut sliced in half

-The two main types of coconut milk are full-fat coconut milk and skimmed (or light) coconut milk.
+There's two main types of coconut milk: full-fat and skimmed (or light).

-The canned (full-fat) variety of coconut milk is made by taking the grated coconut flesh, mixing it with hot water, and squeezing it through a cheesecloth.
-Coconut cream, which is thicker than coconut milk, is made using the same process and adding less water to achieve the desired texture.
+The canned (full-fat) variety of coconut milk is made by mixing the grated coconut flesh with hot water and squeezing it through a cheesecloth.
+Coconut cream is much thicker (and, as the name suggests, creamier) than coconut milk.
+It's made using the same process and adding less water to achieve the desired texture.

-Canned coconut milk is typically used in cooking, and may also have additives such as gums and emulsifiers to help it maintain its thickness.
+You'd typically use canned coconut milk in cooking (think curries and soups), baking, and as an alternative to coffee creamer.
+If you're buying it canned, remember that it may contain additives such as gums and emulsifiers to help it maintain its thickness.

 Nutrients in Coconut Milk